Gemini CLI

 Workspace lock

-Same protocol as every other client: the MCP server takes the lock; a parallel VS Code extension drops to read-only with a toast.
-See the extension overview.
+Same as every other client: when both the MCP server and the CodeAtlas VS Code extension point at the same workspace, the MCP server takes priority and the extension drops to read-only with a toast.
+Nothing to configure.

 Troubleshooting